 Adopt a healthy lifestyle.
 This is important, but often not taken into consideration.
 Our skin, hair and nails revive from all the nutrients from the foods we eat.
 Healthy hair starts from within.
 Stay active.

 Learn your hair type.
 After about 3 to 6 months of using trial and error with hair products, I think this is the best time to start testing the porosity of your hair and not so much in the beginning if you’re transitioning from damaged hair.
 It’s best to add protein treatments and more advanced treatments once you completely know what your hair type is.

 If after repeated treatments it looks like the damage from your hair is irreversible, you should cut or trim it to prevent breakage and split ends.
 You can either cut out all of the damage or gradually trim it.

 A lot of us are advised not to compare our hair with anyone else’s hair.
 Finding someone with similar hair can be helpful to use when learning new things.
 Try to find someone who’s ahead.
 It can be really motivating & make your goals seem more attainable.
 Don’t use comparisons to put yourself down.

 Must haves: I recommend getting a satin or silk pillowcase or a satin/silk scarf or bonnet to sleep on to protect your hair from breakage or friction.
 This will also keep your hair from losing moisture.
 Use an old t-shirt or microfiber when washing your hair.
 Try to stay away from these ingredients in products: drying alcohols, harsh sulfates, silicones or mineral oils for now.
 They are not that bad, but until you learn how to use them and wash them out, you should stay away from them until your hair heals.

-Damaged hair isn't the end of the world.
-With great hair care & consistency, you can gradually rebuild the strength of your hair.
+Damaged hair isn’t the end of the world.
+With great hair care and consistency, you can gradually rebuild the strength of your hair.